evanx/scan-hget/README.md

 ```
 where we might have the field `err` on some hashes keys.

-We wish to perform a query on a specific field as follows using `bash` and `redis-cli`
+We wish to perform a query on this specific field e.g. as follows using `bash` and `redis-cli`
 ```
 for key in `redis-cli keys 'mytest:*'` do